MaxGsprd/MaxGsprd/README.md

-### :pencil2: About me :
+### :pencil2: About me:
 <hr>
 👋 Hello and welcome on my github page !
-Here are some informations about me :&nbsp;
+Here are some informations about me:&nbsp;

-- 💻 After working two years as a junior fullstack web developer in Versailles, France, I am now looking for work in Canada, BC Vancouver area !
+- 💻 After working two years as a junior full stack web developer in Versailles, France, I am now looking for work in Canada, BC Vancouver area!

 - :mortar_board: While I was working I was also training at Aston IT school 1 week per month in order to obtain a Bachelor level equivalent fullstack web developer professional certificate.
 I obtained the certification in September 2022.